 The road to Lao Bao, Vietnam border.
 Virtually the whole road is like this.
 Huge ‘potholes’ for most of the distance.
 It takes trucks 24 hours to do 250km from Savannakhet to Lao Bao, and about 70km of that is good road.
 They crawl along in first gear for most of the trip.

-I was heading for Lao Bao to meet Cuan, headed for Vietnam.
-I was staying at a place called Pakse, in the south, and emailed Cuan to meet me at Lao Bao.
-Both my map, which I bought in Laos, and my GPS showed a highway from Pakse to Lao Bao, a mere 200klm away.
+I was heading for Lao Bao to meet Cuan, where we planned to enter Vietnam.
+I was staying at a place called Pakse, in the south of Laos, and emailed Cuan to meet me at Lao Bao.
+Both my map, which I bought in Laos, and my GPS showed a ‘highway’ from Pakse to Lao Bao, a mere 200klm away.
 This road gradually became a goat track, then finally I came to a halt at a river with no bridge, and no road on the other side.
 I ended up having to ride 700klm of mostly dirt, and rough dirt at that to get to Lao Bao.
 The road can only be described as shocking, in both senses of the word.
 There was no opportunities for rest.
 I was standing, jumping, and zig-zagging all the way, but it was fun until the sun went down, and I didn’t have anywhere to stay.
 I had to plug along, riding through black holes in the ground, and got more than a few frights.
 Some holes were really severe, and I nearly launched myself over the bars on at least two occasions.
 If you have been reading my stories, you will know how I feel about riding at night.
 I wasn’t overly worried here, because it was dirt (softer than tar), and relatively low speeds.
 Since I thought I only had 200klm to do for the whole trip, I told Cuan I should be there by midday, and I was keen to get there because Cuan wouldn’t have any idea what happened to me.
 Anyhow, after about two hours of night riding, I was relieved to find a guest house, and I gave up trying to make Lao Bao that day.